Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Conclusion

 \section{Conclusion}

-Software verification is a hard problem, and it is imperative to leverage as much knowledge of the verification community as possible. \Imc (McMillan, 2003 \cite{McMillanCraig}) is a successful hardware-verification algorithm, but in contrast to many other interpolation-based verification approaches this algorithm was not yet adopted to software verification and the characteristics of the algorithm when applied to software systems were unknown.
-This paper presents the first theoretical adoption and practical implementation of the algorithm for software verification, and provides a base-line for other researchers to build on.
-Surprisingly, it has taken 19~years to close this significant gap of knowledge by investigating the applicability to software verification.
-We present the novel idea of utilizing the well established technique large-block encoding to extract transition relations from programs while preserving the control-flow structures.
+Software verification is a hard problem, and it is imperative to leverage as much knowledge of the verification community as possible. \Imc (McMillan, 2003 \cite{McMillanCraig}) is a successful hardware-verification algorithm, but in contrast to many other interpolation-based verification approaches, this algorithm was not yet adopted to software verification, and the characteristics of the algorithm when applied to software systems were unknown.
+This paper presents the first theoretical adoption and practical implementation of the algorithm for software verification, providing a base-line for other researchers to build on.
+Surprisingly, it has taken two decades to close this significant gap of knowledge by investigating the applicability to software verification.
+We present the novel idea of utilizing the well established technique of large-block encoding to extract transition relations from programs, without encoding the control-flow structure of the program into the formulas via symbolic program counters.
 The proposed adoption was implemented in the open-source software-verification framework \cpachecker and evaluated against other state-of-the-art software-verification algorithms on a large benchmark set of C~verification tasks for reachability properties.

 Among the competing approaches, our implementation achieved a comparable performance, evaluated in terms of both effectiveness (the number of correctly solved tasks) and efficiency (the CPU time to solve tasks).
 Our IMC implementation was the most effective and efficient interpolation-based approach in the evaluation.
-Furthermore, the new approach was able to solve 6~programs for which all other approaches ran out of resources (\SI{15}{min} CPU time or \SI{15}{GB} memory usage), which shows that the new approach \emph{improves} the state of the art and \emph{complements} the other approaches.
-We hope that our promising results stimulate other researchers to further improve the approach for software verification, and that our open-source implementation in the flexible framework \cpachecker helps other researchers to understand the details of the algorithm.
+Furthermore, the new approach was able to solve~\nimcuniquetasks~programs for which all other approaches ran out of resources (\SI{15}{min} CPU time or \SI{15}{GB} memory usage), which shows that the new approach \emph{improves} the state of the art and \emph{complements} the other approaches.
+We hope that our promising results stimulate other researchers to further improve the approach for software verification and that our open-source implementation in the flexible framework \cpachecker helps other researchers to understand the details of the algorithm.